etsaone/etsa/Constitution.md

 The Speaker of the House will be the chairman of the proceedings in the House of Representatives.

-The Speaker of the House will be selected by the Monarch of the Commonwealth.
+The Speaker of the House will be elected by the members of the House of Representatives.

 ### Clause 3